minprog/programmeren-2/problems/adventure-more/adventure.md

 -   `HELP` prints instructions to remind the player of their commands and how to use them.
 It should behave as follows:

         > HELP
         You can move by typing directions such as EAST/WEST/IN/OUT QUIT quits the game.
         HELP prints instructions for the game.
+        INVENTORY lists the item in your inventory.
         LOOK lists the complete description of the room and its contents.
+        TAKE <item> take item from the room.
+        DROP <item> drop item from your inventory.

 -   `LOOK` prints a full description of the room the player is currently in, even if the room was visited earlier.

         Inside building
         > LOOK
         You are inside a building, a well house for a large spring.

 For the latter, should implement a method `get_long_description` in `Adventure`, which will always return the long description.

 ## Step 5: Try `SmallRooms`